 In 1940, Recha Freier’s passport was confiscated.
-She fled, without any papers and together with her daughter Mayaan, to Zagreb / Croatia via Vienna.
-From there, she, once again, succeeded in saving Jewish children from Germany.
-Her escape ended with her arrival in Jerusalem.
-There she was denied any further work for the Youth Aliyah by the then director of the Jerusalem Office because of personal differences.
+She and her daughter Mayaan fled, without any official travel documents, to Zagreb, Croatia via Vienna.
+From there, she again succeeded in saving Jewish children from Nazi Germany.
+Her escape eventually led to her arrival in Jerusalem.
+However, there, she was not able to continue her work for the Youth Aliyah, due to personal differences with the director of the Jerusalem office of the organization.

 Photo passport

-Recha’s passport stamped with a the letter J for Jew ( Jude) , declared “ungültig”, meaning to be invalid.
+Recha’s passport stamped with the letter J for Jew ( Jude) , declared “ungültig”, meaning to be invalid.

 Recha Freier in Israel

-In 1943, Recha Freier founded a centre for children and youths from socially disadvantaged families to be looked after and trained there.
-She occupied herself with modern music, played the piano and wrote poems in German and in Hebrew.
+In 1943, Recha Freier founded a centre where children and youth from socially disadvantaged families could be cared for and educated.
+She occupied herself with modern music, played the piano, and wrote poems in German and in Hebrew.
 In 1958, she established a fund to support Israeli composers.
-Under the name of “Testimonium” she managed to organize six big concerts between 1968 and 1983.
-Two books of poetry were published in Germany: Auf der Treppe (1976) and Fensterläden (1979).
+Under the name of “Testimonium” she organized six major concerts between 1968 and 1983.
+Two books of her poetry were published in Germany: Auf der Treppe (1976) and Fensterläden (1979).

 On April 2, 1984, Recha Freier died in Jerusalem.

 Jewish Life in Norden

-The first Jews settled in Norden around 1550, the earliest gravestones on the Jewish cemetery of Norden date back to 1569.
-By the end of the 19th century about 300 members belonged to the Jewish community of Norden.
+Jews first settled in Norden around 1550.
+The earliest gravestones in the Jewish cemetery of Norden date back to 1569.
+By the end of the 19th century, the Jewish community of Norden numbered approximately 300 members.
 Norden, at that time, was a seaport characterized by trade, shipping and agriculture.
 Many Jews worked as livestock dealers, butchers, grain merchants or traders.

-In the 1933 election the National Socialists gained the majority of votes in Norden.
-Soon after that Jewish shops were closed and the Jewish population was banned from their jobs, from schools and from clubs.
-Many Jews had already emigrated before 1938 – they had to sell their houses and their properties for less than their true value.
+In the 1933 election, the National Socialists won the majority of votes in Norden.
+Soon after that, Jewish shops were closed and the Jewish population was banned from their jobs, schools and clubs.
+Many Jews emigrated before 1938, and had to sell their houses and properties for less than their true value.

-During the Kristallnacht in November 1938 the Synagogue was set on fire by members of the SA and the SS from Norden, all Jewish families were driven to the slaughterhouse and maltreated there.
-With the deportation of the last Jews in 1940, the nearly 400-year old history of the Jewish community in Norden came to an end.
+During Kristallnacht in November 1938, the Norden synagogue was set on fire by members of the Nazi SA and SS (paramilitary wings) from Norden.
+All Jewish families were driven to the slaughterhouse and maltreated there.
+With the deportation of the last Jews in 1940, the nearly 400-year history of the Jewish community in Norden came to an end.

 Photo